 (SPs) have played a role mainly in search results and through keyword searches.
 Now targeting specific ASINs will also be possible.
 As in the case of Product Display Ads

 .
 This feature is also known by Product Display Ads (PDAs) to Sponsored Ads users.
 There is a possibility to choose between different categories relevant to the products you want to promote, that are predefined by Amazon.
-To manage SP campaigns with category targeting in the most precise way possible, there are also various filter functions available.
-So you can target products, that

 - belong to certain brands

 The advantage is that products selected as targets are not static, but will be selected continually on the basis of the saved filters.
 As an example, if an item falls outside the specified price range, it is automatically excluded from targeting.
 At the same time, newly listed ASINs of a brand are automatically taken into account during targeting and do not have to be added manually.

 You can further refine manual product and category targeting by using the available negative targeting options.
 For example, certain brands and individual ASINs can be excluded.

 Downstream control function for automatic campaigns

 Amazon Sponsored Ads users have also recently been able to refine automated SP campaigns.
 In this case, the control takes place downstream.
 That means the filter options appear only after the campaign has been created, and allow you to direct Ads specifically at users who: